-Shouldn’t You Know the 14 Symptoms of Vitamin C Deficiency?
+Know the 14 Symptoms of Vitamin C Deficiency!

 The Mega Benefits of Vitamin C

 The benefits of Vitamin C are numerous.
-Vitamin C (ascorbic acid) is an important nutrient that helps the body function at its best.
-Found in a variety of foods and dietary supplements, Vitamin C supports several biological functions.
-This includes the maintenance and repair of bones, teeth and cartilage, and the ability to heal wounds.
+For example, Vitamin C (ascorbic acid) is an important nutrient that helps the body function at its best.
+It’s found in a variety of foods and dietary supplements.
+Most importantly, it supports several biological functions.
+In short, this includes the maintenance and repair of bones, teeth and cartilage, and the ability to heal wounds.

 Special Note – since Vitamin C is an antioxidant, it can also neutralize the free radicals that damage cells at a genetic level.